Would you like to get a lot done and still feel refreshed at the end of the day?

 Don’t you just love the simplicity?

-Use the Pomodoro Technique and accomplish more each day:
+Use the Focus Sprint Method™ and accomplish more each day:

 - Utilize a timer.
 It’s a mistake to keep one eye on the clock while you’re trying to get your work done.
 Use a timer and position it so you can’t see it.
 You can use your cell phone, computer, or a physical timer.